In this article, you’re going to learn exactly how to use BiQ’s Keyword Intelligence to beat your competitors in the game of SEO.

-In other words, you need to look for newer and trending keywords with the “Trending Searches” section.
+You can look for newer and trending keywords with the “Trending Searches” section.

 For instance, previously, we’ve created an article with the title “Blogging Tips for Beginners 2019”.
 As you can see, the title is already outdated and it doesn’t generate traffic as it used to.